 4. San Juan Islands

 The most populous, San Juan Island, features fun natural places to explore, including Lime Kiln State Park.
-Diverse communities can be found on San Juan Island as well, including Friday Harbor, a fun jumping-off town to explore the rest of the islands.
+Diverse communities inhabit San Juan Island, too, including Friday Harbor, a fun jumping-off town to explore the rest of the islands.

 Orcas Island, also known as the "Gem of the San Juans," is home to a verdant and rural landscape that's fun to explore on a scenic drive, hike, or airplane tour.
-Here, the spacious Moran State Park offers some great adventures, including a hiking trail to the top of Mount Constitution.
+The spacious Moran State Park offers great adventures, including a hiking trail to the top of Mount Constitution.

 5. Olympic National Park

 Olympic National Park is a beautiful region of snow-capped mountains, lush old-growth forests, alpine wildflower meadows, and rugged beaches.
-It takes up almost the entire Olympic Peninsula, and roads only ring the park's outskirts, never entering the park's wild heart.
+It takes up almost the entire Olympic Peninsula, and roads only ring the park's outskirts, never entering its wild heart.